HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning

 \subsection{Quad LSNe Ia and higher microlensing uncertainties}

-So far we have only discussed double LSNe Ia, but in this section, we present a LSN Ia with four images.
-Our mock quad LSN Ia is similar as the one presented in Section \ref{sec: Example data used for machine learning}, but we varied the source position for the double system in the same lensing environment using the GLEE software \citep{Suyu:2010,Suyu:2012ApJ} such that we get a quad system, where the parameters are listed in Table \ref{tab: quad LSN Ia mock} and the light curves from the system are shown in Figure \ref{fig: quad LSN Ia mock}.
+So far we have only discussed double LSNe Ia, but in this section we present a LSN Ia with four images.
+Our mock quad LSN Ia is similar to the one presented in Sect. \ref{sec: Example data used for machine learning}, but we varied the source position for the double system in the same lensing environment using the GLEE software \citep{Suyu:2010,Suyu:2012ApJ} such that we get a quad system, where the parameters are listed in Table \ref{tab: quad LSN Ia mock} and the light curves from the system are shown in Fig. \ref{fig: quad LSN Ia mock}.
 For images one to three, the $\kappa$ and $\gamma$ values are closer to 0.5 in comparison to the double system from Table \ref{tab: Example double LSNe Ia}, which means that the macro magnification is higher but microlensing uncertainties are increased as shown in \cite{Huber:2020dxc}.
-For image four, we have $\kappa$ and $\gamma$ values far away from 0.5, which leads to lower microlensing uncertainties but therefore also to a much fainter image which can be seen in Figure \ref{fig: quad LSN Ia mock}.
+For image four, we have $\kappa$ and $\gamma$ values far from 0.5; this leads to lower microlensing uncertainties but therefore also to a much fainter image, which can be seen in Fig. \ref{fig: quad LSN Ia mock}.

 In principle such a quad system can be investigated in two ways.
 The first approach is to train a separate RF per pair of images, leading to six RF models in total.
-The other way is to train a single RF for the whole quad system which takes as input magnitude values of four images instead of two images, similar to Equation (\ref{eq: data structure}).
-The outputs as shown in Figures \ref{fig: fully connected neural network} and \ref{fig: regression tree} are then four instead of two time values.
+The other way is to train a single RF for the whole quad system that takes as input magnitude values of four images instead of two images, similar to Eq. (\ref{eq: data structure}).
+The outputs as shown in Figs. \ref{fig: fully connected neural network} and \ref{fig: regression tree} are then four instead of two time values.